Volunteer with usTurn your magic ON

 DO I NEED A CAR?

 It is much easier to get around with your own car.
-Most of our projects are outside of the Thessaloniki center.
-Some are served by public transport, so taking the bus is also possible.
+Two of our projects are outside of Mytilene center.
+Both are served by public transport, so taking the bus is also possible.
 We also rideshare when possible if there are enough drivers.